 Marcus continues through describing and naming his arms, armour and clothing, handing pieces around for examination and study, and dressing up a strong young ‘puer’ boy warrior.

 There will be offerings to the gods of the artefacts brought by the presenter – oil lamps, mirrors, combs, jewellery, a strigil and olive oil for bathing, samian ware pottery, glass vials, mortarium for grinding corn.
 The artefacts are passed around, handled and demonstrated with students’ active involvement, and listed on the board, with explanations about everyday Roman life.

 We’ll have a quick view of the eruption of Vesuvius and how we know so much from Pompeii (there’s a fabulous five-minute timelapse video clip).

 Then BATTLE!
 Children are equipped with our matching helmets, shields and spears or swords, taught the “sin dex sin” march and proceed into the playground.
 We allow time for photos to be taken as everyone will want to pose!

-Boudicca appears as a Queen of the Eceni tribe, looking at Iron Age culture and life in a roundhouse, with a wonderful collection of period artefacts; battle tactics, and why she is so famous in leading her people to rebel against Roman rule.
+Boudicca appears as a Queen of the Eceni tribe, looking at Iron Age culture and life in a roundhouse, with a wonderful collection of period artefacts; she will explain her battle tactics, and why she is so famous in leading her people to rebel against Roman rule.